agabor/docs/_includes/rest/hooks.md

 `Cloud Code Webhooks` consist of `function webhooks` and `trigger webhooks`.
 This is code that runs on your servers.

 `Cloud Code` has `cloud code functions` and `cloud code triggers`.
-This is code that runs on the Parse servers.
+This is code that runs on the MSG servers.

 These are the generic concepts encapsulating both use cases: